p1ne/arduino-leonardo-uploader/README.md

 This repository contains simple Windows-based bat file that identifies your Arduino Leonardo COM port through WMIC, performs COM port reset, then identifies bootloader COM port and invokes avrdude to upload firmware from firmware.hex file

+I use SparkFun Arduino Pro Micro, so it's name is hardcoded in upload.bat file on line #4.
+Change to your board name (can be obtained from Windows Device Manager)

 firmware.hex file is empty here, please put yours.

 avrdude binary and config is taken from Arduino IDE 1.8.3